serpent-linux/website/content/blog/moss-format-defined.md

 from the "megablob" using `copy_file_range()`.

 These files will become part of the system hash store, allowing another level of deduplication between all system packages.
-Finally, we use the `Layout` payload to **apply** the layout of the package into a transactonal rootfs.
+Finally, we use the `Layout` payload to **apply** the layout of the package into a transactional rootfs.
 This will define paths, such as `/usr/bin/nano`, along with permissions, types, etc. All regular files will actually be created as hard links from the hash store, allowing deduplication and snapshots.